ADD CONDITION

 What is the Menthol 5% Patch used for?

-The Menthol 5% Patch is used to temporarily relieve minor aches and pains of muscles and joints associated with simple backache, arthritis, strains, bruises, and sprains.
+The Menthol 5% Patch is used to temporarily relieve minor aches and pains of muscles and joints associated with conditions like simple backache, arthritis, strains, bruises, and sprains.

 How should I use the Menthol 5% Patch?

 Clean and dry the affected area, then apply the patch for no more than 8 hours.
-You can apply it up to 3 times daily.
+You can use it up to 3 times daily.

 Are there any contraindications for using the Menthol 5% Patch?

-Yes, do not use more than 1 patch at a time, on cut or irritated skin, or for more than one week without consulting a doctor.
+Yes, do not use more than one patch at a time, on cut or irritated skin, or for more than one week without consulting a doctor.

 What should I do if I experience side effects?

-If your condition worsens, you notice redness, excess skin irritation, or symptoms persist for more than 7 days, discontinue use and consult your doctor.
+If your condition worsens, you notice redness, excessive skin irritation, or symptoms persist for more than 7 days, discontinue use and consult your doctor.

 Can I use the Menthol 5% Patch if I am pregnant or breastfeeding?